 The Town of Cavendish was home to U.S.S.R. dissident and author, Aleksandr Solzhenitsyn from 1977 to 1994.
 The Nobel Laureate called Cavendish home because it was a place where he could find sanctuary and a quiet atmosphere in which to write.
 Once Communist rule in Russia was over, he decided to return to Russia.
 To mark his departure, he was presented a plaque from the town as a token of esteem at the Cavendish Town Meeting on February 28, 1994.
 When Solzhenitsyn died in 2008, the town gathered to remember their neighbor.

-In the last decade much work has been done to improve and revitalize the village centers,
+In the last two decades much work has been done to improve and revitalize the village centers,

 especially Proctorsville.
 In the late 1990's the Town of Cavendish applied for and received several important grants for revitalizing Proctorsville.
 With matching funds and in-kind matches provided by the Town and the private sector, the Town was able to change the vacant Proctorsville mill site into a handsome, well-designed village green with recreational space and with affordable housing strategically placed adjacent to the green.